cljdoc/cljdoc-exerciser/doc/tests/md-features.md

 Is there any limits to what HTML you can use?
 It does not seem like it.
 Seems to me like you can reference existing CSS classes and also specify inline styles.
-I can't imagine that GitHub allows such freedom though.
+I can't imagine that GitHub allows such freedom though and neither does cljdoc.

 <table>
   <tr>